-[3] Blesso ed [be] the who bles God and Father of our Lord Jesus Christ,
+[3] Blessed [be] the God and Father of our Lord Jesus Christ, who blessed us

+wno bies

-wile eles with every spiritual blessing
+with every spiritual blessing in the heavenlies in Christ.

-in the heavenlies in Christ,
+iii tile neavennes in Christ,

 [4] Ia inasmuch as

-he chose us in him
+[.] he chose us in him

 before the foundation of the world,

 that we should be holy and blameless before him, in love

 [5] Ib having predestined us

-to adoption as sons through Jesus Christ to himself,
+10 to adoption as sons through Jesus Christ to himself,

 according to the kind intention of his will,

 [6] to the praise of the glory of his grace,

+[6]

 which he kindly gave us in the beloved .

 [7] IIa In whom

 we have redemption through his blood,

 the forgiveness of our trespasses,

 according to the riches of his grace,

 [8] which he lavished upon us

 in all wisdom and insight,

 [9] IIb having made known to us the mystery of his will,

-according to his good plan
+[-] according to his good plan

 which he purposed beforehand in him

 [10] for carrying out in the fullness of the times,

-to sum up all things in Christ,
+[10] to sum up all things in Christ,

 things in the heavens

 and things upon the earth in him .

+and unings upon the cardi in nam.

 [11] IIIa In whom

 we have obtained an inheritance,

 IIIb having be predestined

 according to his purpose

 who works all things after the counsel of his will,

 [12] that we should be to the praise of his glory.

 who were the first one to hope in Christ .

 [13] In whom also,

 having heard the message of truth,

 IVb the gospel of your salvation,

 in whom also,

 having believed

 IVa you were sealed with the Holy Spirit of promise,

 [14] who is a pledge of our inheritance,

 until the redemption of God's own possession,

 to the praise of his glory.